utexas-public-history/tower/_posts/2016-05-01-14-neuberger-cjw.md

 Is empathy only available to people at a distance?
 Does a need to start paying more attention to the victims and the survivors mean that we have to stop trying to understand the perpetrators?

 Charles Whitman suffered abuse as a child, anxiety as an adult, and serious physical and mental illness in the months (and maybe years) before he slaughtered 16 people, wounded 32 others, and traumatized many more.
 He sought help from an [unfeeling psychiatrist][madman] for the violent impulses that terrified him.
 Should we spare some sympathy for him?
-Or

-Do we talk about how he was an Eagle Scout at age 12?
+Or, do we talk about how he was an Eagle Scout at age 12?
 How he excelled in the Marines and received a prestigious scholarship to UT Austin?
 Do we talk about how he struggled to succeed in life when neither his father nor his superior officers were telling him what to do?

 Do we talk about the total lack of “red flags”?
 Or all the signs of trouble that emerged in the years that followed?
 The stressful marriage, the stressful college career, the stressful military career, the friends who said Kathy told them that Charlie hit her, the brain tumor, the psychiatrist, the diary where he confessed first his fears and later his most irrational thoughts about killing his wife and mother?
 Do those experiences explain the man who murdered the women he loved most before becoming the cold-blooded sniper?